goyashek/signature-forgery-verification/README.md

 ## 📌 Overview

-This project verifies whether a questioned signature is **genuine** or a **forgery** by comparing it against a known reference — the *offline signature verification* problem.
-Rather than training one classifier per person, it learns a **distance metric** over signatures, so it can judge **writers it has never seen during training** and enrol a new person from a single reference.
+This project checks whether a questioned signature is genuine or a forgery by comparing it against a known reference — the *offline signature verification* problem.
+Instead of training one classifier per person, I learn a distance metric over signatures, so the model can judge writers it never saw during training and enrol a new person from a single reference.

-It is structured as a **learning progression** that deliberately starts with the naïve approach, *feels* its limitation, and evolves into the correct one — making the *why* behind each design choice explicit.
-The best model is shipped ready-to-run in [`notebooks/04_final_demo.ipynb`](notebooks/04_final_demo.ipynb) and served through a small **Gradio app on HuggingFace Spaces**.
+I built it as a learning progression: start with the naive approach, watch it break, and work toward the right one — keeping the reasoning behind each step visible rather than jumping to the answer.
+The best model is ready to run in [`notebooks/04_final_demo.ipynb`](notebooks/04_final_demo.ipynb) and is served through a small Gradio app on HuggingFace Spaces.

-> **The flagship finding isn't a model — it's a data leak.** A naïve baseline scored a
+> The part I learned the most from here isn't a model — it's a data leak.
+A naive baseline scored a
-> near-perfect **ROC-AUC 0.999**.
-That number was a lie: the public dataset has a leak baked into
+> near-perfect ROC-AUC 0.999, which is far too good for how simple it is.
+It turned out the public
-> the **CSV pair files that essentially every public Siamese + CNN notebook on it reads from**
+> dataset has a leak baked into the CSV pair files that almost every public Siamese + CNN notebook on
-> (100+ on Kaggle).
-This project is built around catching that leak, proving it with controlled
+> it reads from.
+Most of this project is about catching that leak, proving it with a couple of small
-> probes, fixing it, and shipping a script that detects it automatically.
-Once we measured
+> controlled probes, fixing it, and writing a script that detects it automatically.
+Once I measured
-> honestly, our "modest" numbers turned out to be the *only trustworthy* ones — and matched the
+> honestly, the "modest" numbers were the ones I could actually trust — and they lined up with the
 > peer-reviewed literature.

-> Built end-to-end with concepts from the **CampusX "100 Days of Deep Learning"** syllabus — CNNs,
+> Built end-to-end with concepts from the CampusX "100 Days of Deep Learning" syllabus — CNNs, the
-> the Keras Functional API, BatchNorm/Dropout/He-init, Adam/RMSprop + EarlyStopping, transfer
+> Keras Functional API, BatchNorm/Dropout/He-init, Adam/RMSprop + EarlyStopping, transfer learning,
-> learning, and metric learning (contrastive → triplet → batch-hard).
+> and metric learning (contrastive → triplet → batch-hard).

 ---

 ## 🧠 The core idea — why Siamese, not classification

-A signature verifier is asked *"do these two signatures belong to the same hand?"* — a **similarity** question, not a *"which of N people is this?"* classification question.
-Training a per-person classifier breaks the moment a new person appears (you'd have to retrain).
+A signature verifier is really being asked *"do these two signatures belong to the same hand?"* — that's a similarity question, not a *"which of N people is this?"* classification question.
+Training a per-person classifier breaks the moment a new person shows up, since you'd have to retrain it.

-A **Siamese network** solves the right problem: two identical, weight-sharing CNN towers map each signature into an **embedding vector**, and a metric-learning loss shapes that space so genuine pairs sit close together and forgeries are pushed apart.
-Verification is then just a **distance threshold** — and it generalises to unseen writers, enrolling a new signer from a single reference.
+A Siamese network solves the right problem: two identical, weight-sharing CNN towers map each signature into an embedding vector, and a metric-learning loss shapes that space so genuine pairs sit close together and forgeries get pushed apart.
+Verification is then just a distance threshold — and it generalises to unseen writers, enrolling a new signer from a single reference.

 ---

 ## 🏆 Results (writer-independent, leak-free test set)

-Every number below is on **writers never seen in training**, with **leak-free pairs** — so they are trustworthy.
-The story is the *progression*: a fake 0.999, an honest 0.973, then a genuine climb to **0.986** by improving the architecture and the training signal.
+Every number below is on writers never seen in training, with leak-free pairs, so they're trustworthy.
+What I find interesting is the progression: a fake 0.999, then an honest 0.973, then a real climb to 0.986 by improving the architecture and the training signal.

 | # | Model | Test ROC-AUC | Test EER | FAR | FRR | Cross-dataset (NFI) AUC |
 |---|-------|:------------:|:--------:|:---:|:---:|:---:|